chenchih/datastucture_python/README.md

 # datastucture_python
-This is a series of algorithms on datastructure from different youtube channel i found:
+This is a series of algorithms on data structure from different you tube channel i found:

-Sorting:
+- Sorting:
-  bubble sort
+  - bubble sort
-  quick sort
+  - quick sort
-  selection sort
+  - selection sort
-Search:
+- Search:
-  linksearch
+  - linksearch
- Map:
+  - Map:

- TO UPDATE